codingadventures/LINQBridgeVs/README.md

 ## Getting Started

-Once the LINQBridge Extension is installed a new menu will be available in the Visual Studio Menu Bar, only visible when a solution is loaded and a project selected.
+Once the LINQBridgeVs Extension is installed a new menu will be available in the Visual Studio Menu Bar, only visible when a solution is loaded and a project selected.
 There are two options available:

 *  Enable LINQBridge